-The current RVU scale remains the same in 2020 as when it was implemented in 2002.
+The current RVU scale remains the same in 2021 as when it was implemented in 2002.

-Ambulance fee schedule payment rates are updated annually through the conversion factor and the mileage rates.
-The ground and air CFs, as well as the mileage rates, are updated annually by the ambulance inflation factor.
+The ambulance fee schedule conversion factors and mileage rates are updated annually by the ambulance inflation factor.
 This factor is an amount equal to the percentage increase in the consumer price index for all urban consumers (CPI-U) reduced by the 10-year moving average of multi-factor productivity.
-The update for 2020 was 0.9 percent. ■
+The update for 2021 was 0.2 percent.

-1 Medicare covers transports: from any point of origin to the nearest hospital, critical access hospital (CAH), or skilled nursing facility (SNF); from a hospital, CAH, or SNF to a beneficiary's home; between a SNF and the nearest supplier of medically necessary services; and between a renal dialysis facility and a beneficiary's home.
-Ambulance transports occurring during a Medicare Part A stay in an inpatient hospital or SNF are generally included within the Part A payment and do not result in a separate Part B payment.
+Medicare covers transports: from any point of origin to the nearest hospital, critical access hospital (CAH), or skilled nursing facility (SNF); from a hospital, CAH, or SNF to a beneficiary's home; between a SNF and the nearest supplier of medically necessary services; and between a renal dialysis facility and a beneficiary's

-- 2 Under Medicare's three-day payment window policy, outpatient hospital services provided in the three days prior to an inpatient admission to the same inpatient prospective payment system (IPPS) hospital are included in the payment for that admission and not separately billable. - 3 Medicare beneficiaries served by a provider owned or operated by a critical access hospital may be responsible for more than 20 percent of the Medicareapproved amount for that service because these providers are reimbursed on the basis of reasonable cost, rather than through a prospective payment system.
-For a critical access hospital to be eligible for reasonable cost ambulance reimbursement, this entity must be the only supplier or provider of ambulance services within a 35-mile drive of that entity. - 4 Super-rural ZIP codes are unique to the ambulance fee schedule and are defined as those located in a rural county that is among the lowest quartile of all rural counties, by population density.
+- home.
+Ambulance transports occurring during a Medicare Part A stay in an inpatient hospital or SNF are generally included within the Part A payment and do not result in a separate Part B payment. - 2 Under Medicare's three-day payment window policy, outpatient hospital services provided in the three days prior to an inpatient admission to the same inpatient prospective payment system (IPPS) hospital are included in the payment for that admission and not separately billable. - 3 Medicare beneficiaries served by an ambulance provider owned or operated by a critical access hospital may be responsible for more than 20 percent of the Medicare-approved amount for that service because these providers are reimbursed on the basis of reasonable cost, rather than through a prospective payment system.
+To be eligible for reasonable cost ambulance reimbursement, a critical access hospital must be the only supplier or provider of ambulance services within a 35-mile drive. - 4 Super-rural ZIP codes are unique to the ambulance fee schedule and are defined as those located in a rural county that is among the lowest quartile of all rural counties, by population density.